ucsb/campus-cloud-docs/docs/bestpractices/awsfirststeps.md

 5. **Configure your account’s [alternate contacts](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html#account-contacts)** to point to a group rather than an individual.
 For example, create separate email distribution lists for billing, operations, and security and configure these as Billing, Security, and Operations contacts in each active AWS account.
 This ensures that multiple people will receive AWS notifications and be able to respond, even if someone is on vacation, changes roles, or leaves the company.
 For details see the [Best Practices for Contacts]({{site.url}}/docs/bestpractices/contacts).

 6. **AWS Enterprise Support**
    *  [Enterprise support](https://aws.amazon.com/premiumsupport/features/) is available to all child accounts.
-To get started use the Support drop-dwon at the top right when logged in to your Landing Zone account.
+To get started use the Support drop-down at the top right when logged in to your Landing Zone account to create a support ticket.
    *  Plan provides web, email, chat, and phone access to support
    *  A Technical Account Manager (TAM) and Concierge Team is provided and shared across the participating UCs
    *  Single support charge billed at the EDP AWS Organization Payer account